Start a new family tradition that points to the real meaning of Christmas, with these four christian alternatives to elf on the shelf.

 I think you could make this tradition your own very easy without having to purchase anything if you didn’t want to!

-My Favorite Christian Alternatives To Elf On The Shelf
+My Favorite Christian Alternative To Elf On The Shelf

 If I didn’t have to worry about the budget, I think I would purchase all the advent ornament books and the shepherd on the search.